jbakeacake/EdgeFinder_Tool/README.md

 - [Probuilder](https://unity.com/features/probuilder): This comes out of the box on Unity's asset registry.
 We use this to help select edge loops and paint vertex-colors onto those edges.

 ### Why DreamTeck Splines?
-Honest answer, it was the first Spline package recommended to me 🤷‍♂️ but more importantly, DreamTeck also comes along with a whole slew of additional tools that let you easily use their splines.
+Honest answer, it was the first Spline package recommended to me 🤷‍♂️ but more importantly: it's free!
+Also, DreamTeck also comes along with a whole slew of additional tools that let you easily use their splines.
 Specifically, they provide [Spline Users](https://dreamteck-splines.netlify.app/#/./pages/using_splines/using_splines) which allow you to apply their Spline's in a whole 'nother slew of ways.

 See their full documentation [here](https://dreamteck-splines.netlify.app/#/).